When talking about Arizona, portraits of beautiful stone mountains, landscapes, and natural attractions race through your mind.

 The Chapel was earlier meant to be established in Budapest, Hungary, but due to war, Staude decided to develop it in her hometown, Arizona.

-Have a great time at Glen Canyon National Recreational Area
+Enjoy Glen Canyon National Recreational Area

 Capture breathtaking sights of crystal blue water and rocky mountainous landscapes as you hike through the Glen Canyon National Recreational Area.